tedklin/dynamical/docs/design.md

 # Design document

 This document is intended to lay out software design decisions and non-obvious code.
 Since *dynamical* is my first larger-scale C++ project, I decided it's best to expose the reasoning behind even trivial design decisions made.
-This is for self-reflection purposes and the opportunity to fix bad C++ practices / wrong assumptions about control system design.
+This is for self-reflection purposes and the opportunity to fix bad C++ practices / wrong assumptions about control system design, so it's admittedly pretty pedantic.

 ## Some driving design goals

-1. Safety
+1. User-safety
     - Minimize undefined behavior.
     - Force users to state what they want as explicitly as possible.
     - Every class and every function should do exactly what their names say.
     - Maintain const-correctness.
     - Tests!
 Lots of tests!
-    - ASan?
-2. Modularity and efficiency
+2. Modularity
     - Break down systems into their smallest components while still maintaining realistic abstraction for usability.
+        - i.e. each block type in a typical control system diagram should be its own class.
+3. Efficiency
+    - Optimizations like enabling move operations where it makes sense.
     - Prefer to define generic functions that act on a given object instead of member functions contained within each object.
-3. User-focused
+        - don't really know if this actually increases performance in any way but it also keeps class definitions more readable.
+    - Learn how to use tools like sanitizers and profilers.
+4. Application-focused
     - Keep in mind the applications a library like this could be used for, and design around that.

 ## state_space